jidongxiao/networksecurity/labs/cookies/README.md

 $ node server.js
 ```

-4. access the website from the browser: type localhost:4000 (replace localhost with your VM's IP address), you should see this:
+4. access the website from the browser: type localhost:4000, you should see this:

 ![alt text](images/lab-cookies-banking-site.png "online banking site")